I received my B.A. in Computer Science from UC Berkeley (2018 - 2021), advised by Deepak Pathak, Igor Mordatch, and Pieter Abbeel.

-[Feb 2022] Invited Talks @ Google, FAIR, Sea AI Lab, ByteDance AI Lab on our language planner project.
+[Feb 2022] Invited Talks @ Google, FAIR, Sea AI Lab, ByteDance AI Lab on our LLMs as Zero-Shot Planners project.

 Research